First-Year Applicant Frequently Asked Questions

 You can submit additional documents for your application by logging on to your status portal and uploading them in the materials section or by submitting them via email to email@example.com.

 Decision release depends on how many applications we receive and how quickly we can review those applications while still being thorough in that review.
-Early Action decisions are typically released mid-November, while final decisions are typically released mid-March.
+Early Action decisions are typically released mid-November for Georgia residents and mid-December for Non-Georgia residents.
+Final decisions are typically released mid-March.